chauff/cse1500-web-transcripts/Lecture-css.md

     }

     /*
-     * Try out different pixel values.
+     * Try out different px values.
      * Remember that the coordinate system starts at the top-left
      * corner and extends downward and to the right!
      */